n0xa/wiconn/README.md

 # wiconn
 A text-based 802.11 wireless network manager for OpenBSD

+## Archive
+As of OpenBSD 6.4, this application is obsolete.
+A new feature will allow wireless to join any of multiple wireless networks defined in /etc/hostname.if(5).

+Thus, I am archiving this project.
+It will continue to exist in read-only mode for the forseeable time being, just in case.

 ## Walk through
 If you run wiconn without any arguments, it will scan for wireless networks and display them in a list.
 The network you're connected to will show up with a green background.
 Open networks are shown with a red background.